Skip to main content

 Yes, you're good to use the GenAI tool in the way that instructor authorized for that particular assignment.
 Don't assume you can use it in ways not authorized or for other assignments or courses.
 And, if you're authorized to use it, we recommend that you learn how to use it properly first.
 The Library has a guide that may be helpful!
 Also, if you use it, save your history so you can share it and acknowledge your use to the professor (even if they didn't ask).

 Shouldn't all instructors be allowing us to use GenAI tools?
-I'm going to need to use them when I graduate and I need to learn how!
+I'm going to need to know how to use them when I graduate!

 But, what happens if I use it anyway?